femola-dev/InteractComponents/HOW-IT-WORKS.md

   cost.
 - Editing content means editing a data file, not hunting through markup.
-- And, to be clear: **the AI summary is pre-written text, not a live model call**, the Listen button plays no audio, and the currency rates are not real.
+- And, to be clear: **the AI summary is pre-written text, not a live model call**, the Listen button plays no audio — it advances a highlight through the text at 150 words per minute — and the currency rates are not real.

 ---